-Also by default, the first bit of the frame (following the rising edge of $ADCLK_P$) is the LSB of the ADC output.
-Programming the MSB_FIRST mode inverts the bit order in the word, and the MSB is output as the first bit following the $ADCLK_P$ rising edge.
+Also by default, the first two bits of the frame (following the rising edge of ADCLK_P) are zeroes, followed by the LSB of the ADC output.
+Programming the MSB_FIRST mode inverts the bit order in the word.
+Thus, in the MSB_FIRST mode, the MSB is output as the first bit following the ADCLK_P rising edge.
+The two zeroes come after the LSB at the end of the word.